 The challenges of living with epilepsy may be different for children, adolescents, and seniors than for adults, so visit the sections for Children and Teens, Women, Men and Seniors.
+If you are an adult with epilepsy and have questions about things like transportation, disability benefits or legal issues, visit our Information for Adults page.
 As always, the EFEPA staff is here to speak with you about the diverse issues facing people with epilepsy.
 We can assist you in identifying options for problem solving or refer you to a resource best suited for your needs.

 Epilepsy is a medical condition that produces seizures affecting a variety of mental and physical functions.
 It’s also called a seizure disorder.
 When a person has two or more unprovoked seizures, they are considered to have epilepsy.
 Almost 3 million people in the U.S. have some form of epilepsy.
 About 200,000 new cases of seizure disorders and epilepsy are diagnosed each year.
 In the Eastern Pennsylvania region alone there are over 110,000 people living with epilepsy/seizure disorder.
 A seizure happens when a brief, strong surge of electrical activity affects part or all of the brain.
 1 in 10 adults will have a seizure sometime during their life.

 Seizures can last from a few seconds to a few minutes.
 They can have many symptoms, from convulsions and loss of consciousness to some that are not always recognized as seizures by the person experiencing them or by health care professionals: blank staring, lip smacking, or jerking movements of arms and legs.
 Learn more about the different types of seizures here.